oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Use Passport Library

 The [Passport OIDC Docs](https://www.passportjs.org/packages/passport-openidconnect/) show an example of using the library with a single OIDC provider.
-Since the sample app will support many customers with different OIDC providers, it will need to create a strategy based on values looked up in the database instead of hardcoded.
+Since the sample app will support many customers with different OIDC providers, it will need to create a `Strategy` based on values retrieved from the database instead of relying on hardcoded information.

-To create a strategy for each organization, write the `createStrategy` function to look up the required values and make a `passport-openidconnect` strategy from them.
-Just as in the `passport-openidconnect` docs, the strategy will also have a `verify` function to run after the OIDC flow completes.
+To create a `Strategy` for each organization, write the `createStrategy` function to look up the necessary values and generate a `passport-openidconnect` strategy from them.
+Just as in the `passport-openidconnect` docs, the `Strategy` will also have a `verify` function to run after the OIDC flow completes.
 Add logic to this `verify` function to store missing data about the logged-in user in the Todo app's database.
 This `createStrategy` function, and the `verify` function within it, can be added to `main.ts` for now.

-Later, you will create a strategy for each org when you need to use it, and discard the strategy afterwards.
-As long as the org's information in the database remains unchanged, the strategy for that org will be always be the same whenever it's recreated.
+Later, you will create a `Strategy` for each org when you need to use it, and discard the `Strategy` afterwards.
+As long as the org's information in the database remains unchanged, the `Strategy` for that org will be always be the same whenever it's recreated.

 ```
 function createStrategy(org) {